GuiHeurich/checkout-test/README.md

 p = ["def a() @total = @total -= 1.50 if @basket.count(\"001\") == 2 end", "def b() @total = @total * 0.9 if @total > 60 end"]
 ```

-Create a new checkout passing the promotional_rules as an argument
+Create a new instance of Checkout by passing the promotional_rules as an argument

 ```
 co = Checkout.new(p)
 ```

-Start scanning your items:
+Scan your items:

 ```
 co.scan("001")